deep-learning-mit/staging/_posts/2023-11-06-attention-regularization.md

 ##### Noise Injection

 Noise injection has been used to regularize fully connected neural networks, but we have not found any literature that proposes using noise injection to regularize self-attention layers.
 We propose two methodologies to add regularization and robustness to our model training.
-We inject noise with the following formula.
+We inject noise into our input embeddings with the following formula.

 $ \color{white} x_{i,j}^{noised} = x_{i,j}+ \frac{1}{100} * median(x) * N(0,1) $